cuibonobo/terra-incognita/README.md

 ### 2021-12-08
 Branching the current work to attempt a first pass at `canvas` rendering.
 I think I put off working on it for a while because I'm not familiar with `canvas` drawing at all.

+---
+It took me a while to figure it out, but rendering with `canvas` is faster than I ever thought possible.
+It basically renders as soon as the images are done loading and resizing.
+Incredible!

+The only major issue I ran into is that you have to be very careful to not use `setState` or do anything else that might trigger a re-render because the `canvas` element is very finnicky and will re-render at the drop of a hat.
+I also had to learn to use `useMemo` so that the expensive function that does the rendering doesn't get called again unless there is a change in the memo's inputs.
+The syntax of the memoized function looks strange, but I love how it works.

+The best part is that I ended up with less lines of code than when I started.

+[3 hours]